numfocus/gsoc/2016/proposals/singh-shubham.md

 **MILESTONE 5** -

 * Implement the Export Trainee as Instructor Feature in AMY.

 ### August 17th - August 21th 19:00 UTC

  * **Week to scrub code, write tests, improve documentation, etc.**

 ## Future works

-Future work will include making improvements to the workflow based on the feedback of this project.
+Future work will include making improvements to the work-flow based on the feedback of this project.
 This would greatly help new trainees and trainers involved in the process of instructor training and would make the training process smoother.

 ## Open Source Development Experience